 Something you can try doing is splitting your time into sections.
 These sections can be different depending on your work and life, but separating your work like this can help make the time you spend on tasks more manageable.

-Once you have split you projects into tasks, try grouping them into batches of similar tasks.
+Once you have split your projects into tasks, try grouping them into batches of similar tasks.
 This is especially effective if you are working with a team of people.

 Another way of doing this is by splitting your time into groups.
-Allocate batches of days for certain tasks and stick to it.
+Allocate batches of days for certain tasks and stick to them.
 This encourages teams to focus on particular tasks.

 Set out specific times of the day for specific tasks.
 This will help you focus your efforts on similar tasks so your attention is not jumping around all over the place.